21 April 2020 - Article

 Successfully resolved a claim for damaged/ loss goods amounting to more than SGD 3.5 million for a worldwide logistics company.

-Acted for two real estate professionals whose licenses were revoked as a result of a Penal Code offence in a disciplinary proceeding before the Appeals Board and successfully reducing the disbarment periods.
+Successfully represented two real estate professionals whose licenses were revoked as a result of a Penal Code offence in a disciplinary proceeding before the Appeals Board and reduced the disbarment periods.

 Spectramed v Lek Puay Puay & Ors and another Suit SGHC 43: Acted for a minority shareholder who successfully brought an oppression claim against the majority shareholder under section 216 of the Companies Act and the court ordered a buy-out of the minority shareholder’s shares.
 This case is notable in that the minority shareholder was a managing director of the company.